-Thank you for your interest in volunteering at St. Joseph Mercy Ann Arbor, Brighton, Canton, Livingston and Saline.
+Thank you for your interest in volunteering at St. Joseph Mercy Ann Arbor, Brighton, Canton, and Livingston.

 When you volunteer at Saint Joseph Mercy Health System, you’ll find it’s a place where you are both needed and appreciated.
 Volunteers play an integral role in our health care team.
 Through volunteering you can make a difference in the lives of others as well as your own.
 As a volunteer you learn new things about yourself and the world around you, make new friends and expand your skills.
 You will also become part of a community where caring for others is the highest priority.
 Whether you work full or part time, or are a student, retiree, or homemaker, we have a place for you.